Bubble Watch: Does strength of schedule still matter?

 Editor's note: The NCAA tournament Bubble Watch has been updated through afternoon/evening games of Saturday, March 9.

 Belmont is now an at-large candidate after the Bruins lost in the Ohio Valley Conference title game to Ja Morant and Murray State.
-Rick Byrd's team is ranked in the 40s in the NET, but BU's strength of schedule ranks in the 220s.
-For years if not decades, that second number would have mattered a great deal.
+Rick Byrd's team is ranked in the 40s in the NET, but Belmont's strength of schedule ranks in the 220s.
+For years, if not decades, that second number would have mattered a great deal.
 Does it still weigh heavily?

 When the field of 68 is revealed on Selection Sunday, we'll learn more than which teams got in and where they were seeded.
 We'll also receive our first hints on how the men's basketball committee is going to evaluate teams going forward in this new era of quadrants and the NET.